Danie-O/Final-Year-Makeup-Recommender-Project/README.md

 Note: the flask app is still under construction so the endpoint above only returns a static landing page.

-To run the Streamlit app locally
+To run the Streamlit app locally:
-- Navigate to the project directory:
+- Navigate to the project directory
 ```
 cd Final-Year-Makeup-Recommender-Project/RecommenderSystem
 ```

-- Run the following command in the terminal:
+- Run the following command in the terminal
 ```
 streamlit run streamlit_app.py
 ```